-Case studies highlight industrial relations issues at the industry and national level.
-Extension of 15.548 Industrial Relations Case Studies R
+s highlight industrial relations issues at the industry level.
+Extension of 15.548 Industrial Relations Case

-15.555G Industrial Relations Project Seminar A S1 L3
+S1 L3 15.555G Industrial Relations Project Seminar A

 In-depth examination of an established body of industrial relations literature.
-Extension of 15,546 Industrial Relations Project Seminar A. Subject to the availability of appropriate supervision, topics can be drawn from the mainstream of industrial relations literature or from the component disciplines including labour economics, industrial psychology, industrial law, industrial sociology and labour history.
+Extension of 15.546 Industrial Relations Project Seminar A. Subject to the availability of appropriate supervision, topics can be drawn from the mainstream of industrial relations literature or from the component disciplines including labour economics, industrial psychology, industrial law, industrial sociology and labour history.

-15.565G Industrial Relations A S1 L3
+15.565G Industrial Relations A

 Concepts and issues in Australian industrial relations at the macro or systems level, with overseas comparisons where appropriate.
-Labour movements and the evolution of employee-employer relations in the context of industrialization and change; origins and operations of industrial tribunals at the national and state levels; structure, operation and objectives of Australian trade unions and employer bodies; role of governments and their instrumentalities; nature of industrial conflict and procedures for conflict resolution such as arbitration and bargaining, and national wage policy.
+Labour movements and the evolution of employee-employer relations in the context of industrialization and change; origins and operations of industrial tribunals at the national and state levels; structure, operation and objectives of Australian trade unions and employer bodies; role of governments and their instrumentalities; nature of industrial conflict and procedures for conflict resolution such as arbitration and bargaining; and national wage policy.